twitter/communitynotes/README.md

 ## How to contribute to this repo

-For this initial phase of the Community Notes pilot, we’ve turned off public Github contribution tools on GitHub (Issues, Pull Requests, Discussions) while we explore the best ways to engage with the growing community who is interested in studying or contributing to Community Notes.

-For now, this site is intended as a transparent source of information about Community Notes, including version history of that information.
-As we develop algorithms that power Community Notes — such as reputation, consensus, and ranking systems — we also aim to make them publicly available.
-Our current implementation is already available [here](https://twitter.github.io/communitynotes/ranking-notes).
+We welcome Pull Requests with fixes or improvements to our ranking source code as well as the Guide documentation content.

-You can talk directly with the team building Community Notes on Twitter, at [@CommunityNotes](https://twitter.com/communitynotes).
+You can also talk directly with the team building Community Notes on Twitter, at [@CommunityNotes](https://twitter.com/communitynotes).

 ---